saiki-k/learn-draftjs/src/components/Questions/README.md

 ---

-### Q Bounding react of a block
+### Q bounding rect of a block

-Is there a way to grab the bounding rect of a sentence in Draft?
+Is there a way to grab the bounding rect of a ContentBlock in Draft?

 ### A
 You could use: